 Cooking off Grenades

-You may "cook off" a frag grenade by holding it for a round and then throwing with a Wits + Athletics roll, Difficulty 7.
+You may "cook off" a frag grenade by holding it for a round and then throwing with a Perception + Athletics roll, Difficulty 7.
 Failure or partial success indicates a dangerous throw.
 A 2-round cookoff (explodes immediately, but may be reacted to) is rolled at Difficulty 9.